Time flies in Antarctica.

 During the night as we lay sleeping a grumpy penguin on his usual track to the rookery stumbled upon us.
 Well we were just in his way so he didn’t just simply walk around but decided to give us a couple of pecks, sending a squeal from one sound-asleep arts fellow, Craig.

-In the morning we woke at 6:00am so Bill could be interviewed from his old station via iridium satellite phone by an Australian radio station.
+In the morning we woke at 6:00 am so Bill could be interviewed from his old station via iridium satellite phone by an Australian radio station.
 The next day we went to another field hut called Robbo’s.

 This hut is near beautiful sculpted sea cliffs, giant blue bergs out the front, lots of noisy penguins and ancient moss beds, the only green plants in Antarctica.
 We had a lovely day practicing ‘self-arrest’ or stopping on steep snow slopes, topped off by walking around the coast and lunching on the sunny deck of the hut.

 The following day Nick and I skied to another hut called Jack’s Donga.
-Twenty-five km of beautiful coast line and a cracker of a day.
+Twenty-five kilometres of beautiful coast line and a cracker of a day.
 The others, Craig and Lynette, didn’t know what they were missing.
 Just as well because they had a heap of research to get done on station.
 (Yes, my bloody blisters popped up again on my feet, as if I needed them.)

 Not much to see inland but the bergs all out on the coast were blanketed in beautiful evening light and the hut was a welcoming sight.